When Car Accident Injuries Lead to Long-Term Compensation Needs

 How to Get started on a Car Accident Claim

-Contact a licensed personal injury lawyer who specializes in car accident injury claims if you were recently injured in a car accident that was not your fault.
+Contact a licensed personal injury lawyer who concentrates on car accident injury claims if you were recently injured in a car accident that was not your fault.
 You see, insurance companies in clear cut cases of liability, such as using a phone while driving, sometimes try to settle as soon as possible.
 But accepting a quick settlement can be a massive mistake as a car accident victim.

 This is because once a person signs and accepts the offer and releases the defendant from further liability, the case is immediately closed and cannot be brought back up ever again.
 If more injuries are discovered after settlement, which can occur and is called “delayed onset” or other damages appear or get worse after the settlement has closed, the defendant and their insurance company will no longer bear any responsibility.
 This is why it is important to hire a licensed Indiana car accident attorney to represent you.